Silvia De Rubeis, PhD

 About Me

-Dr. De Rubeis is an Assistant Professor at the Seaver Autism Center for Research and Treatment, Department of Psychiatry, Mindich Child Health and Development Institute, and Friedman Brain Institute at the Icahn School of Medicine at Mount Sinai.
+Dr. De Rubeis is an Associate Professor at the Seaver Autism Center for Research and Treatment, Department of Psychiatry, Mindich Child Health and Development Institute, and Friedman Brain Institute at the Icahn School of Medicine at Mount Sinai.

 Dr. De Rubeis completed her bachelor, master, and PhD degrees in Cellular and Molecular Biology at the University of Rome Tor Vergata, Italy.
 During her PhD and first postdoctoral training in Dr. Claudia Bagni’s lab at the Katholieke Universiteit Leuven and Vlaams Instituut voor Biotechnologie (Belgium), she studied how the regulation of mRNA translation shapes the synaptic development in the context of Fragile X syndrome.
 During this training, she visited Dr. Eric Klann’s lab at the New York University as an EMBO short-term fellow.
 She then joined Mount Sinai for a second postdoctoral training in Dr. Joseph Buxbaum’s lab.
 She studied the role of rare genetic variation in autism through large-scale exome sequencing.